Materials-Consortia/OPTIMADE/optimade.md

 * `identifier HAS ONLY values`: matches when the property only contains items from the given values (i.e., set operator <=)

-This construct is optional as it may be difficult to realize in some underlying database implementations.
+This construct is OPTIONAL as it may be difficult to realize in some underlying database implementations.
 However, if the desired search is over a property that can only take on a finite set of values (e.g., chemical elements) a client can formulate an equivalent search by inverting